chfm/chfm.github.io/content/alternativegiftmart.md

 ## Equal Justice Initiative

-The Equal Justice Initiative is an organization committed to ending mass incarceration and the use of excessive punishment in the United Sates.
+The Equal Justice Initiative is an organization committed to ending mass incarceration and the use of excessive punishment in the United States.
 They do this by providing legal representation to “people who have been illegally convicted, unfairly sentenced, or abused in state jails or prisons.”
 Most of the work they do is in impoverished communities that are subjected to marginalization.

 Want to learn more about the Equal Justice Initiative?
 Click here: [https://eji.org](https://eji.org){:target="_blank"}